ropensci/aRxiv/README.md

 # R interface to Arvix

-Package is in early development.
+Package is in early development (not yet installable.)

 __Installation__